Dissipative quadratizations of polynomial ODE systems: Conclusions

 The key ingredient of our algorithm is the computation of a quadratization (we call it inner-quadratic) which gives us substantial control over the stability properties of the quadratized system.
 We expect that this construction will be useful for further research in this direction.

 In future research, we plan to extend the results of the paper in different directions.
-One natural problem is to extend the results and algorithms from the present paper to not necessarily polynomial systems, for example, by designing an algorithm for dissipativity-preserving polynomialization.
+One natural problem is to extend the results and algorithms from the present paper beyond polynomial systems, for example, by designing an algorithm for dissipativity-preserving polynomialization.
 Additionally, exploring the preservation of other stability properties, such as limit cycles, attractors, and Lyapunov functions, is another promising avenue for research.